NSS-Data-Analytics-Cohort-9/traffic_accidents-seadrick/README.md

 		=IF(C2:C218320<=1, "Single","Multiple")

 b.
 Are there any rows that involved zero vehicles?
 How many?
 Make sure that your formula accounts for these cases.
+		*8,555
+		=COUNTIF(Accidents!$C$2:$C$218320, "=0")
+			-COUNTIF(Where do you want to look?, What do you want to look for?)
+				(Number of Motor Vehicles C2:C218320, 0 vehicles)

 c.
 Investigate the rows that have zero vehicles using the FILTER function in the "Zero Car Crashes" sheet.
 What do you find?

 d.
 What percentage of crashes are single-car?

+		*15.74%
+		=COUNTIF(Accidents!C2:C218320, 1)/Analysis!B1

 4. How many accidents occurred which are hit and run and had at least one injury?